All changes to Sage source code have to go through the Sage Trac development server. The purpose of the Sage trac server is to

 If mathematically valid code causes Sage to raise an error or crash, for example, there is no need for a stopgap.
 Rather, stopgaps are to warn users that they may be using buggy code; if Sage crashes, this is not an issue.

-Only the Sage release manager should ever close tickets.
+Only the Sage release manager will close tickets.
+Most likely, this is not you nor will your trac account have the necessary permissions.
 If you feel strongly that a ticket should be closed or deleted, then change the status of the ticket to needs review and change the milestone to sage-duplictate/invalid/wontfix.
 You should also comment on the ticket, explaining why it should be closed.
-A related issue is re-opening tickets.
-You should refrain from re-opening a ticket that is already closed.
-Instead ask the release manager what to do.
+If another developer agrees, he sets the ticket to positive review.

 One Issue Per Ticket: A ticket must cover only one issue and should not be a laundry list of unrelated issues.
 If a ticket covers more than one issue, we cannot close it and while some of the patches have been applied to a given release, the ticket would remain in limbo.